CUAnschutzBDC/Tutorials/github/README.md

 Now set up your access to github repositories.

 If working on a windows or mac machine, follow the instructions [here](https://github.com/GitCredentialManager/git-credential-manager/blob/release/README.md) to install the git credential manager.
-Once installed, when you try to run the commands below, a popup window will appear.
+Once installed, when you try to run the commands below (ie `git push`), a popup window will appear.
 Allow access to your github account and you should have easy access to your personal github account.

 If working on a linux server, follow the instructions [here](https://www.edgoad.com/2021/02/using-personal-access-tokens-with-git-and-github.html) to set up a personal access token.